radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 #### Configuring RadiantOne as a Kerberized Service

-><span style="color:red">**IMPORTANT NOTE – RadiantOne MUST be running on port 389.
+>[!warning] RadiantOne MUST be running on port 389.
 The default port for RadiantOne is 2389.
 To change the port, you must stop the RadiantOne service, and then edit the port from the Main Control Panel > Settings Tab > Administration section.
 After changing the port and saving your changes, restart the RadiantOne service.
-If RadiantOne is deployed in a cluster, all the service on all nodes.**
+If RadiantOne is deployed in a cluster, all the service on all nodes.

 1. Create a Kerberos identification for the RadiantOne service by creating a user account in the Active Directory domain controller (KDC) for the host computer on which RadiantOne runs.
 When creating the account, you can use the name of the computer.
 For example, if the host is named AMAZONA-EQ3PKP4.cloudcfs.radiant.com, create a user in Active Directory with a user logon name of AMAZONA-EQ3PKP4.cloudcfs.radiant.com.

->**Notes - If you have deployed RadiantOne in a cluster behind a load balancer (the clients access the load balancer), the KDC service account in Active Directory should use the server name of the load balancer.
+>[!note] If you have deployed RadiantOne in a cluster behind a load balancer (the clients access the load balancer), the KDC service account in Active Directory should use the server name of the load balancer.
 The UPN of the account should represent the load balancer machine and the SPN attribute should list the FQDN of each RadiantOne node in the cluster (as separate values of the SPN attribute).
 There is no need to create individual accounts for each RadiantOne host because the KDC account can have multiple SPNs.
 Each SPN will be associated with a RadiantOne node (and local traffic manager(s) if multiple layers of traffic managers are used).
-An example of a KDC account is described below.**
+An example of a KDC account is described below.
->**sAMAccountName: svc-vdsadmin**
+>sAMAccountName: svc-vdsadmin

->**UPN: ldap/vds.example.net@example.net**
+>UPN: ldap/vds.example.net@example.net

->**SPN: ldap/vds.example.net@example.net
+>SPN: ldap/vds.example.net@example.net
           <br>ldap/host1.example.net
           <br>ldap/vds.example.net
           <br>ldap/host2.example.net
-          <br>ldap/host3.example.net**
+          <br>ldap/host3.example.net

 !Sample Active Directory Account for RadiantOne on the KDC](Media/Image3.88.jpg)